AlexVCaron/mrHARDI/README.md

 ## Installation

-Magic Monkey uses a load of different dependencies to compute the different metrics and carry out some pre-processing computations.
+mrHARDI uses a load of different dependencies to compute the different metrics and carry out some pre-processing computations.
 Those have all been wrapped inside a singularity, to ease out and shorten the installation process.